-- 7.1 If the chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - A Councillor is to be addressed 7.3 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A Councillor is to be addressed as 'Councillor [surname]'. - 7.4 A Council officer is to be addressed by their official designation [Director] or as Mr/Ms [surname].